 Projects can be complex endeavors.
 They often have many moving parts that need to work together, and the logistics can be like a knot.
 That’s why distinct project management roles are adopted, so everyone isn’t pulling in different directions at once.

 Project managers and project analysts use their combined skills, competencies and knowledge to get the project done right.
 But what exactly is a project analyst?
-A project manager job description has been written about before on this site, but the project analyst deserves its own post, too.

 What Does a Project Analyst Do?